ventorvar/ventorvar.com/content/posts/joystick-config.md

 ### Testing it out

 To test our configuration, open the **Monitor vJoy** application.
 Ensure to **activate** JG by clicking the **activate** button which turns it green.
+You should also see `Status: Running and Active` in the bottom left of the JG window.

+{{< image src="https://cdn.discordapp.com/attachments/652921814321725454/999784916776669214/unknown.png" link="true">}}

 Now when you move your left and right joysticks, you should see the corresponding axis move in the vJoy monitor.

+{{< image src="https://cdn.discordapp.com/attachments/652921814321725454/999785235761877032/unknown.png" link="true">}}

 ### Inverting axes